google/keytransparency/docs/design.md

 ### Public Monitors

-Monitors verify that the Key Transparency server has not signed two different versions of the sparse tree head for the same epoch.
+Monitors verify that the Key Transparency server has not signed two different versions of the sparse tree head for the same revision.
 They also verify any public properties of leaf nodes such as signatures and ordering.

 ### Gossip Model